Bootstrap Percolation in Random Graphs of Unbounded Rank: Random graphs with a finite number of vertex types

 where $U_k^l(0)$ is the (initial) set of type $l$ vertices with threshold $k$.
+Note that there is a slight abuse of notation in relation to the sets $U^{(n)}_k(A)$ defined in Assumption~\ref{ass:regularity}.
 We further denote by $u_k^l(0)$ their size.
-Moreover, similar to the regularity condition \eqref{eq:nu_init}, we shall assume the initial proportion $u_k^l(0)/n$ will converge to a limit $\nu_k^{l,*}$:
+Moreover, by Definition \ref{def:dis_sys}, it holds that the initial proportion $u_k^l(0)/n$ converges to a limit $\nu_k^{l}$:

-where $\sum_{l \in [L]}\sum_{k=0}^K\nu_k^{l,*}=1$.
+where $\sum_{l \in [L]}\sum_{k=0}^K\nu_k^{l}=1$.

-Then we keep track of the evolution of the thresholds of the vertices throughout the iterations.
-For any vertex $i \in [n]$ at round $t$, its threshold $0 \le k_i(t) \le k_i(0)$ equals to $k_i(0)$ minus the number of edges it has received from explored infected vertices.
+We keep track of the evolution of the thresholds of the vertices throughout the iterations.
+For any vertex $i \in [n]$ at iteration $t$, its threshold $0 \le r_i(t) \le r_i(0)$ equals to $r_i(0)$ minus the number of edges it has received from explored infected vertices.
 For each $t\geq 1$ we therefore group vertices by their types and (current) thresholds:

-We also use $U_k(t)$ to denote all the vertices with threshold $k$ at time $t$, and $u_k(t)$ to denote their size:
+We also use $U_k(t)$ to denote all the vertices with threshold $k$ at iteration $t$, and $u_k(t)$ to denote their size: